Quick Answer

 Hidden Costs New Expats Often Miss

-• Car: public transport in Cyprus is limited outside city centres.
-Most expats need a car.
-Budget EUR 200-400 per month for lease/insurance/fuel for a mid-range vehicle.
+• Car: Most expats need a vehicle since public transport is limited outside city centres.
+Budget EUR 200-400 monthly for lease, insurance, and fuel for a mid-range car.

 • Air conditioning: Cyprus summers are intense.
 Electricity bills spike dramatically in July-September.
 A well-insulated apartment might spend EUR 150-250 per month on electricity in summer.